 In this environment, social media posts focused on appreciation can garner extra attention.
 Below are recommended graphics and messages for each day of Teacher Appreciation Week for members to use and share.

-It’s Teacher Appreciation Week.
-One thing you can do to show your appreciation is to send one of the educators who work your child, or a teacher in your community who you know, a personal note about how you recognize their contributions and support them.
+It’s Educator Appreciation Week.
+One thing you can do to show your appreciation is to send one of the educators who work your child, or a teacher in your community who you know, is write a personal note about how you recognize their contributions and support them.
+Also, you can write to your congressional representatives and tell them to protect public school funding.

-Today is National Teacher Day.
-If you say, Happy National Teacher Day to an educator you know, they will appreciate it.
+Today is National Educator Appreciation Day.
+If you say, Happy National Teacher Appreciation Day to an educator you know, they will appreciate it.
 What they would probably appreciate even more is your advocacy for public education in Wisconsin.
 Contact your elected officials and express your support for elected officials who support equitable investments in the tools and resources students need.

-It’s Teacher Appreciation Week.
+It’s Educator Appreciation Week.
 An educator’s work is never done.
 Offer to pitch in some time before or after school to help your school’s teachers.
 Your offer will be appreciated and so will your help.
+Also, you can write to your congressional representatives and tell them to protect public school funding.

 WEAC Statewide Message